-\begin{definition} Let $C$ be an irreducible subvariety of a variety $P$, ${\cal F}$ a set of hypersurfaces of $P$.
+Here are a few special cases, with $U = \Pp^n$.
+Let $C$ be an irreducible subvariety of a variety $P$, ${\cal F}$ a set of hypersurfaces of $P$.
 We say $C$ is {\em weakly cut out by ${\cal F}$} if it is a component of the intersection scheme $\meet {\cal F}$.

 More generally, if the cycle $[\meet {\cal F}] = \sum n_i C_i$ with $C_i$ the cycle of an irreducible variety, and $0 \leq m_i \leq n_i$, we say that the cycle $\sum m_i C_i$ is {\em weakly cut out by ${\cal F}$}.